SeonHyungJo/preact-swr/README.md

 [swr.vercel.app](https://swr.vercel.app)

-SWR is a React Hooks library for remote data fetching.
+SWR is a Preact Hooks library for remote data fetching.

 The name “**SWR**” is derived from `stale-while-revalidate`, a cache invalidation strategy popularized by [HTTP RFC 5861](https://tools.ietf.org/html/rfc5861).
 **SWR** first returns the data from cache (stale), then sends the fetch request (revalidate), and finally comes with the up-to-date data again.